ling-starts-code/my-business-card-react-and-vite-solo-project/README.md

 # my-business-card-react-and-vite-solo-project
-This is my practice of using react and vite from scratch
+This is my practice of using React, Vite, Figma starting from scratch